 PSD: With regard to the PSD element of section 110(a)(2)(J), this requirement may be met by a state's confirmation in an infrastructure SIP submission that new major sources and major modifications in the state are subject to a PSD program meeting all the current structural requirements of part C of title I of the CAA.
-As discussed in more detail above under section 110(a)(2)(C), Georgia's SIP contains provisions for the State's PSD program that reflect the relevant SIP revisions pertaining to the required structural PSD requirements to satisfy the requirement of the PSD element of section 110(a)(2)(J).
-EPA has made the preliminary determination that Georgia's SIP and practices are adequate PSD permitting of major sources and major modifications related to the 2010 1-hour SO2 NAAQS for the PSD element of section 110(a)(2)(J).
+As discussed in more detail above under the section discussing 110(a)(2)(C), Mississippi's SIP contains provisions for the State's PSD program that reflect the relevant

+SIP revisions pertaining to the required structural PSD requirements to satisfy the requirement of the PSD element of section 110(a)(2)(J).
+EPA has made the preliminary determination that Mississippi's SIP and practices are adequate for the PSD element of section 110(a)(2)(J).